 Watch the Hearing

-Click here to watch the recorded hearing, and Dr. Newell's testimony.
+Click here to watch the recorded hearing and listen to Dr. Newell's testimony.

 - 00:52:39 — Dr. Newell delivers his oral testimony.